Unseen Object Instance Segmentation for Robotic Environments: Experiments

 \subsubsection{DSN}

 We train all 2D DSN models for 100k iterations with stochastic gradient descent (SGD) using a fixed learning rate of 1e-2.
-We use a batch size of 8 and set $\ell_{fg} = \ell_{dir} = 1$.
+We use a batch size of 8 and set \revisiontext{$\lambda_{fg} = \lambda_{dir} = 1$}.
 For the Hough voting layer, we use discretize the angles into $A=100$ bins, and set $\eps_{it} = 0.9, \eps_{d} = 20, \eps_{pt} = 0.5$.
 We also process every 10th pixel instead of every pixel in line 4 of Algorithm~\ref{alg:hough_voting} for computational efficiency.
-Note that the training procedure for 2D DSNs (reported in \cite{xie2019uois}) differs slightly from the training procedure for 3D DSNs (below).
-We replicated these experiments using the same conditions as 3D DSNs (150k iterations with Adam), but observed very similar results to~\cite{xie2019uois}.
-Thus, for all UOIS-Net-2D's, we report numbers from~\cite{xie2019uois}.